Purdue-CS193/homework-0-EulerNumber/index.md

+# David's First CS 193 Homework

+## Favorite things about CS 193
+- Teaches useful tools and skills like bash commands and debugging
+- The TAs

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.